staog/landing-page/README.md

 # landing-page

-My version of [this page](https://blackrockdigital.github.io/startbootstrap-landing-page/) from p1xt-guides JavaScript 3.0 edition..
+My version of [this page](https://blackrockdigital.github.io/startbootstrap-landing-page/) from p1xt-guides JavaScript 3.0 edition.

+All credits go to original authors, I've just used it as inspiration.